11 Species of Woodpeckers in Indiana

 Like many other woodpecker species, these birds will drill into the bark to extract insect larvae.

 One way to identify this type of bird is its namesake: its red-shafted tail feathers.
-They measure 9 inches long with an average weight of between 6 ounces and 1 pound.
+They measure 9 inches long with an average weight of 6 ounces and 1 pound.

 9. Brown-Headed Woodpecker